- Legislative Context

 Where an outstanding amount remains upon termination or resignation of a staff member, the University may deduct the outstanding amount from an amount or amounts payable to the staff member upon termination or resignation.
 Nothing in this procedure is intended to prevent the University from using debt recovery processes to recoup the outstanding amount.

 The provision for doubtful debts will be reviewed every quarter and adjusted accordingly to reflect the risk of non-recovery of outstanding monies.

-The University will write-off any bad debts annually after all attempts have been pursued vigorously and all legal options considered except, at the discretion of the Chief Operating Officer/Chief Financial Officer, if:
+The University will write-off any bad debts annually after all attempts have been pursued vigorously and all legal options considered except, at the discretion of the Associate Director, Financial Accounting and Systems, if:

 - It is not cost effective to pursue the debt further;

 - The debtor is already bankrupt, in receivership or in liquidation; or